ARUCC-MyCreds-National-Network/en-CA/README.md

 ## MyCreds
-A project for creating verifieable credentials of educational records for ARUCC-Canada
+A project for creating verifiable credentials of educational records for ARUCC-Canada

 ## About this project
-The project enables a secure digital wallet (i.e. MyCreds) where graduates can view and share their official, veirified educational credentials anytime, and from anywhere.
+The project enables a secure digital wallet (i.e. MyCreds) where graduates can view and share their official, verified educational credentials anytime, and from anywhere.
 There are various government bodies, partners and stakeholders are involved in brining this idea to life and making the MyCreds an innovative platform to deliver value in the Canadian educational sector.

 #### ARUCC:
-ARUCC (Association of Registrars of the Universities and Colleges of Canada) which is a national body of registrers adn enrollments services professionals of recognized colleges and universities.
-The association is the owner of the MyCreds, a platfrom which offers a document exchange and credential wallet for students and graduates.
-This initiaitve is being collaboration i
+ARUCC (Association of Registrars of the Universities and Colleges of Canada) which is a national body of registrars and enrollments services professionals of recognized colleges and universities.
+The association is the owner of the MyCreds, a platform which offers a document exchange and credential wallet for students and graduates.
+This initiative is being collaboration i

 #### MATTR:
-MATTR is a market leader in providing a platform for offering digital identities and verifieable credentials.
+MATTR is a market leader in providing a platform for offering digital identities and verifiable credentials.
 MATTR has taken digital trust and interactions over the internet to the next level, contributed in the standards community and shaping up the future of the digital identity space.

 #### Digitary:
-Digitary provides solution in educational sector to issue and varify the digital credentials for the educational degree certificates, transcripts and other senetitive documents online.
+Digitary provides solution in educational sector to issue and verify the digital credentials for the educational degree certificates, transcripts and other sensitive documents online.

 ## How to use this project?
 Section covering the details of how this project and code can be utilised

 ### Standards and Specifications
-In this project, there are various standards and specifications are being used to establish the integrity of the educational credentials.
+In this project, there are various standards and specifications which are being used to establish the integrity of the educational credentials.

 #### Decentralised Identifiers (DIDs) v1.0:
 A globally unique persistent identifier that does not require a centralized registration authority and is often generated and/or registered cryptographically.
 Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.)

 For more details about the DID specifications, visit [here](https://www.w3.org/TR/2022/REC-did-core-20220719/).

-Below section represents a sample DID document for reference.
+A sample DID document is presented below for reference.
-test

 ```
 {